jgstr/twitchwebsub/README.md

 # A Twitch WebSub Client That Subscribes to Twitch Events

-This application uses the Twtich WebSub (webhook) protocol to subscribe to events on Twitch.
+This application uses the Twitch WebSub (webhook) protocol to subscribe to events on Twitch.

 ## What it does (and why I did it)